“All forms of self-expression that tap into curiosities, talents or deeply held interests, when pursued to excellence, are deeply nourishing.”

 “Our data shows us that anxiety sufferers all share a superior level of creative intellect.”

-That is from the article Creative intellect as a marker for genetic predisposition to high anxiety conditions by Charles Linden.
+Those quotes are from the article Creative intellect as a marker for genetic predisposition to high anxiety conditions by Charles Linden, founder of The Linden Method.

 What seems to be anxiety may be just a higher level of arousal, excitability, emotional intensity – which can be okay, even more or less ‘normal’ for high ability or highly sensitive people.